[Guide] Why you need sales enablement in your organization

 Sales enablement achieves this by using data and people to win more deals.

-There are three major pillars of sales enablement:
+There are three central pillars of sales enablement:

 1. Data analytics & reporting